Michael Farmer, Baron Farmer: Family and prisoner issues

-Farmer supported the former leader, David Cameron when he accepted the think tank Centre for Social Justice's Breakthrough Britain report emphasising the wider social repercussions of family breakdown.
+Farmer supported the former leader, David Cameron, when he accepted the think tank Centre for Social Justice's Breakthrough Britain report emphasising the wider social repercussions of family breakdown.

 As a parliamentarian Farmer has spoken about family hubs and other measures to ensure families who need it receive early help; boosting statutory help for children leaving local authority care; improving children and young people's mental health and wellbeing, including by reducing family breakdown and regulating access to pornography; enabling upwards social mobility and better life chances; and addressing the persecution of Christians in North Korea, the Middle East and the United Kingdom.

-He and Samantha Callan founded the Family Hubs Network in 2019 to support the spread of Family Hubs across the whole of the United Kingdom.
+Farmer and Samantha Callan founded the Family Hubs Network in 2019 to support the spread of Family Hubs across the whole of the United Kingdom.

-Farmer introduced a Private Member's Bill which would make family impact assessments statutory for all changes to government policy and spending and that would ensure the Government keeps track of family stability rates (the number of children who grow up with both their parents).
+Farmer introduced a Private Member's Bill which would make family impact assessments statutory for all changes to government policy and spending and that would ensure the government keeps track of family stability rates (the number of children who grow up with both their parents).

 He was a member of the Select Committee on Social Mobility, and the Joint Committee on the Draft Domestic Abuse Bill.

 Farmer is a vocal supporter of welfare and prison reform.
 He was commissioned by the United Kingdom Ministry of Justice (MoJ) to carry out a review and make a report of how supporting men in prison to have better family and other relationships can reduce reoffending rates.
 Following the acceptance of his recommendations, The Farmer Review (2017), the MoJ commissioned a further review and report from Lord Farmer on the importance of relationships for female offenders' rehabilitation, The Farmer Review for Women (2019), which is also being implemented.
 He continues to work with the MOJ to implement the recommendations of the reviews.

 Brexit

 Farmer was an active and vocal supporter of Brexit.
-In 2017 he donated £300,000 to the Vote Leave campaign, which supported a "Leave" vote in the 2016 United Kingdom European Union membership referendum.
+In 2017 he donated £300,000 to the Vote Leave campaign, which supported a "Leave" vote at the 2016 United Kingdom European Union membership referendum.

 Antisemitism and Israel

-In August 2024, Farmer wrote a lengthy thread on X, on the subject of antisemitism, and on the Gaza war, and in response to comments by his daughter-in-law Candace Owens, saying: "In view of public comments from a high-profile member of my family, I want to put my own views on antisemitism and Israel’s current military campaign in Gaza on public record."
+In August 2024, Farmer wrote a lengthy thread on X on the subject of antisemitism and the Gaza war in response to comments by his daughter-in-law, Candace Owens, saying: "In view of public comments from a high-profile member of my family, I want to put my own views on antisemitism and Israel's current military campaign in Gaza on public record."
 Within two days, his post had attracted over one million views.